 The ship’s command was willing to help, but saw no possibility to get the penguins on board with the help of our cargo loading gear.
 You could not tie a leash around the belly of the penguins and take them on board hanging on a cargo hook.
-The request had almost been rejected, but they wanted to clarify a) where the transfer could take place in calm seas, and b) whether the penguins could go upstairs with steps of 10 cm height.
+The request had almost been rejected, but our captain wanted nevertheless to clarify a) where the transfer could take place in calm seas, and b) whether the penguins could go upstairs with steps of 10 cm height.

 If both requests were positive, we would only need to deploy our gangway, and the visitors could come aboard.
 After the El Gran Salvador signaled that both would be no problem our course was redrawn and we sailed to the meeting point about 55 nautical miles away.
 Three hours later, the gangway was deployed, the wind grew weaker and at low speed in almost calm seas we arrived late afternoon at the location of the research vessel.

 This was at best just a small fishing trawler, but there were at least two dozen researchers and 10 dozen penguins on deck with heads erect.
 By removing our sails, we reduced speed to just two knots so that the steamer could come alongside and the transfer could begin.

 One after another, the animals were gently placed on our gangway and with coaxing and a gentle nudge, they waddled around five meters up, until they stood on our deck.
 They were distributed equally 40 in front, center and aft respectively.
 Then we dragged the fish stocks on deck and at once onto the forecastle, because they had already smelled something.
 The El Gran Salvador said goodbye and gave us a hint where we should set out the penguins.
 Then they steamed away on a western course.